upenndigitalscholarship/monuments-research-group/essay/The-Twin-Cities.md

 the *Twin City Star*, the *Western Appeal*, the *Minneapolis Spokesman*, and the *St. Paul Recorder*.
-(The latter two were the same newspaper, but titled differently depending on which side of the metro area they were distributed.[^1]) Black journalists at these publications jointly offered some of the most powerful voices naming the injustices perpetuated by Confederate commemoration in the country.
+(The latter two were the same newspaper, but titled differently depending on which side of the metro area they were distributed.[^1]) Black journalists at these publications lent their powerful voices to the work of naming the injustices perpetuated by Confederate commemoration in the country.

 The *Appeal* published a number of articles between 1887 and 1923 on Confederate commemoration.
-The two earliest articles were from 1887, both covering the emerging anchor of the future Monument Avenue---the sculpture of Robert E. Lee in Richmond, Virginia.
+The two earliest were from 1887, both covering the emerging anchor of the future Monument Avenue---the sculpture of Robert E. Lee in Richmond, Virginia.
 These pieces discussed the Parisian sculptor Antonin Mercié, the plans for the monument, and the laying of the cornerstone.[^2] In 1889, the *Appeal* published a